 It seems like it happens every four years.
-This year, however, it even happened in March right after the primary.
-In fact, on March 2nd of this year, more people searched "moving to Canada" on Google than at any other time in history.
+In 2016, however, it even happened in March right after the primary.
+In fact, on March 2, 2016, more people searched "moving to Canada" on Google than at any other time in history.

 If you are still considering moving to Canada or to another location out of the country, here are some things to consider before you pack.

-2. Cost of living may be higher - In Canada, especially, there are tariffs placed on food, fresh vegetables, and other items you may buy like liquor.
+- The cost of living may be higher.
+In Canada, especially, there are tariffs placed on food, fresh vegetables, and other items you may buy like liquor.
 The availability of fresh fruits and vegetables can be based on importing them from places like California.
 If there are drought conditions in California, you'll pay a lot more.
 There are federal and provincial sales taxes in Canada, and when all is said and done, your income may not go as far as it would in the U.S. You might even find that you're making less there than you were making in the United States.

-3. Long wait times for healthcare - Because of the socialized system of medical care in Canada, expect long wait times.
+- Long wait times for healthcare.
+Because of the socialized system of medical care in Canada, expect long wait times.
 Many doctors are already at their maximum capacity for seeing new patients and for caring for their existing patients.
 If you even find a doctor willing to see new patients, you can expect to wait a long time to get in.
 Even getting new prescriptions can come with wait times, something citizens of the United States are not used to.

-4. Trouble making friends - Depending on where in Canada you're considering relocating to, you can have trouble making new friends there because of language barriers if you move to French provinces where the main language spoken is French.
+- Trouble making friends.
+Depending on where in Canada you're considering relocating to, you can have trouble making new friends there because of language barriers if you move to French provinces where the main language spoken is French.
 Even in other parts of the country, people tend to be more reserved and less open to being expressive.
 They are ok with doing things alone like eating in restaurants and going places, which is something many Americans are simply not used to.

-5. Difficult to find jobs - I've read that it is more difficult in Canada to find jobs than it is here in the United States.
+- Difficulty finding jobs.
+I've read that it is more difficult in Canada to find jobs than it is here in the United States.
 The exception to this is if you have a job in technology, like IT.
 You could also become stuck in a job with unfavorable working conditions, because you are there on a work permit type status and if you lose your job, you could have to move back to the United States.

 Putting a Band-Aid on the Issue

 Personally, I think that choosing to move out of the country because of the outcome of an election is unwise.
-From my experiences living in this country for over 50 years, I've noticed that elections and politicians come and go.
+From my experiences living in the US for over 50 years, I've noticed that elections and politicians come and go.
 It seems that the people of the country help to shape what becomes of a country.
 It is not only up to one person or one administration.
 Although, one person can damage things...as we've found out.

 Personally, I believe I'll stay put in this country and try to be the best person I can be.
 That's oversimplifying things I know.
 This country is not the same country I grew up in.
 Political correctness and overly embracing it and trying to enforce it has damaged things in my opinion.

-The exception I would make to this is if this country becomes a third-world depressed and completely morally depraved country.
+The exception I would make to this is if this country becomes a depressed and completely morally depraved country.
 Then all bets are off.
-Although, some people would claim that we've already reached that point!
+Although some people would claim that we've already reached that point!